 Why would people with celiac disease experience back pain?

-Celiac disease is an autoimmune condition, so it is possible there is some autoimmune reaction involved in the creation of low back pain.
-Or, perhaps generalized inflammation is at the root of the symptoms.
-Whatever the mechanism, the one study cited earlier suggests there is some inflammatory process at work in the spine of a large majority of patients with celiac disease.
+Celiac disease is an autoimmune condition.
+It is possible there is some autoimmune reaction involved in the creation of low back pain.
+Perhaps generalized inflammation is at the root of the symptoms.
+Whatever the mechanism, the study cited earlier suggests inflammation is at work in the spine of a large majority of patients with celiac disease.

 Does it resolve on a gluten-free diet?

-Symptomatic relief or improvement often occurs with initiation of a gluten-free diet.
+If someone has celiac disease, relief, or improvement often occurs with the initiation of a gluten-free diet.
 Of course, there may be other reasons contributing to the back pain that will not be affected by initiating a gluten-free diet.
 A 2014 Case report discusses a case of chronic low back pain that is unresolved with traditional therapy.
 Once an integrative medical approach is taken, the back pain resolved.
 A gluten-free diet was one component of the treatment and the patient was not evaluated for celiac disease prior to initiating the diet but the case is interesting none the less.
 It emphasizes the importance of thinking outside of the box when traditional treatments do not relieve chronic low back pain.

-What if it doesn’t completely resolve on a gluten-free diet?
+What if back pain isn’t relieved by a gluten-free diet?

 Should everyone with low back pain be evaluated for celiac disease?

 No. As mentioned before, there are far more common reasons for experiencing low back pain.
 However, my hope is that in the evaluation of patients whose back pain has no clear cause, that celiac disease is considered.
 This is especially true if the remainder of the clinical picture is suggestive of celiac disease.
 I have seen back pain as the only outward symptom of celiac disease in some patients.
 One must cast a wide net when considering symptoms related to celiac disease because it is associated with approximately 300 symptoms, many of them subtle and seemingly unrelated.